Who are you, and what do you do?

 All the Macs run Mountain Lion and content is kept in sync with Google Drive.
 I always have an instance of Terminal, enhanced with HomeBrew, running and work wouldn't be the same without Skype or CoRD (and VirtualBox for any Windows nonsense).
 Alfred replaces Spotlight and enables clipboard history -- as well as a host of other functionality (it's great for those who love keyboard shortcuts). iStat Menus keeps me informed of what my machines are up to.

-I have Project Prey installed in the event that either of my phone or laptop are lost or stolen.
+I have Project Prey installed just in case my phone, tablet or laptop are lost or stolen.

 Taking photos out-and-about with a proper camera is a cinch with the Android Eye-Fi app on my phone; it downloads the photos from the camera and uploads them automatically to SmugMug, which is where all my photos are stored.